softmatterlab/SmartTrap/README.md

 - PCB 2 - Sensor board:
 - PCB 3 - Actuator board:

-### Bill of Materials
+The Bill of Materials (BOM) files are in the components folder.

 ### Firmware
-The
+The firmware needed for the controller can be found in the folder fimrware.
+To flash it to the controller do the following.
+ - Connect the microcontroller to the host computer.
+For this use a USB-C cable.
+ - Download the folder.
-Can be reprogrammed easily using a USB-C cable connection to a host computer.
-For this we recommend the use of Arduinos IDE which you can find here: <https://www.arduino.cc/en/software/>
+ - Open the folder in the arduino IDE.
+Arduinos IDE which you can find here: <https://www.arduino.cc/en/software/>
+ - Under tools select the arduino portenta H7 board and the correct COM port (should show up as Arduino Portenta )
+ - Hit upload in the top left corner.
+Once correctly uploaded and connected to both the controller a green light will be flashing periodically on the arduino.

+Also other IDEs such as Visual Studio code are possible to use but require a bit more work to set up.

 ### Separate controllers
-Separate controllers are used for some of the components.
+Not all the components of the SmartTrap are controlled directly by the electronics controller used for the tweezers instrument.
+Listed below are the separate controllers are used.
+All have interfaces in the python GUI which can be used to instead use your own other controllers with minimal changes
 - Laser power control:
-- Microfluidics:
+- Microfluidics: Pump and valves used are from the ElveFlow, in particular the OB1 microfluidics pump and the ... valve controller.
+Links:
+- Micropipette: Uses a ... pump controlled by a separate power supply.
 - Motorized objective movement: This is an optional addition and allows the user to move the objectives from the user interface for adjusting focus.
 Is an arduino UNO.
 The program for it can be found in the firmware folder.
 - Pipette puller: